menandmice/micetro_docs/guides/user-manual/webapp_import_dns_records.rst

 .. meta::
-   :description: How to import DNS records in the Men&Mice Web Application
+   :description: How to import DNS records in the Micetro by Men&Mice Web Application
-   :keywords: DNS, records, import, web app
+   :keywords: DNS records, DNS import

 .. _webapp-import-dns-records: